harshasrinivas/cli-github/README.md

 					Download the zipball from repo link
 -op OPENFILE, --openfile OPENFILE
-                    Show the contents of the given file in a repo
+                    Show the contents of the given file in a repo -f FOLLOWERS, --followers FOLLOWERS
+                    Get followers of the user
 ```